 Little Pea turns 4 this May and still those 6 weeks’ worth of ladies stepping forward to show their love through casseroles and a friendly visit remains one of the most generous things I’ve ever experienced in my life.

-I was more than pleased to participate in bringing meals to other ladies home with new babies but being on the receiving end of the deliveries was humbling and heartwarming in a way I’m unable to adequately describe.
+I was more than pleased to participate in our group meal train and provide dinners for new moms home with their sweet babies but being on the receiving end of the dinner deliveries was humbling and heartwarming in a way I’m unable to adequately describe.

 While every single crumb of food was appreciated beyond words, I also learned a thing or two on how to make sure the meals I delivered to others were the best they could be.
-Today I’m sharing those lessons in this “30 Days of Mommy Meals” in hopes that it makes that task easier for you and tastier for the recipient.
+Today I’m sharing those lessons in this “The Ultimate Meal Train Ideas List” in hopes that it makes that task easier for you and tastier for the recipient.

-Does your playgroup or church have a mommy meals program?
+Does your playgroup or church have a mommy meals or meal train program?
 What do you call it?
 Seems everyone has their own special name!

-Do you have a favorite meal you like to bring?
+Do you have a favorite meal you like to bring to new moms?
 Leave a note in the comments and add to the resource!

-1. Which site to use: Step 1 in setting up a meal program for your playgroup or ladies club is figuring out how to organize the deliveries.
-We used Care Calendar but there are lots of free options out there:
+Step 1 in setting up a meal train schedule for your playgroup or ladies club is to figure out how to organize the deliveries.
+We used Care Calendar but there are lots of free meal train web site options out there:

-3. Ask about preferences: Have the organizer interview the family about dietary restrictions and preferences once and then label the meal calendar clearly so that everyone knows how to respect their wishes.
-Things like, “Not too spicy, no seafood, please avoid ranch flavoring” were common requests.
-Be sure the recipient is honest and open about what doesn’t go over well with the family.
-This saves everyone from guessing and ensures that the meals get used!
+Requests like, “Not too spicy, no seafood, please avoid ranch flavoring” were common among the new moms receiving our meal train dinners.
+Be sure the recipient is honest and open about what doesn’t go over well with her family.
+This saves everyone from guessing what to make for their contributions and ensures that every meal gets used!

 - main dish